healthykitchen101/healthykitchen101.com/electric-skillets/tips/electric-skillet-buying-guide.md

 From our experience, a pan thicker than 2 mm produces a more steady and even heat.
 Since the pans get pretty hot, a high smoke point oil or butter is better than cooking spray.

 Ideally, the pan should reach 350°F, but without an [infrared thermometer](https://healthykitchen101.com/thermometers/reviews/best/infrared-thermometers/), there’s no real way of knowing?
 You can check by pouring one spoonful of water on to the pan.
-If the water forms droplets and you can swirl them around, then the pan is hot enough—this is called the[Leidenfrost effect](https://www.sciencedirect.com/topics/engineering/leidenfrost-effect).
+If the water forms droplets and you can swirl them around, then the pan is hot enough—this is called the [Leidenfrost effect](https://www.sciencedirect.com/topics/engineering/leidenfrost-effect).

 3\.
 Non-Stick Means Less Grease and Easier Cleaning
 ---------------------------------------------------